-W4RT has long since gone out of business and the filters and compressors are no longer available.
+W4RT has long since gone out of business and their filters and compressors are no longer available.

-Crystal filters are pretty much impossible to obtain for CW.
+Crystal filters are difficult to obtain for CW.

 SOTABeams sells a digital filter that someone with advanced building/soldering skills can add into the rig.
 They also have an external version.